Ivica Skelin

-Ivica Skelin (born 19 September 1973) is a Croatian professional basketball coach who was lastly a head coach for Legia Warsaw of the Polish Basketball League (PLK).
+Ivica Skelin (born 19 September 1973) is a Croatian professional basketball coach, who was most recently the head coach for Czarni Słupsk of the Polish Basketball League (PLK).

 Coaching career

 Early years

 Skelin started his club coaching career with Verviers-Pepinster in Belgium as an assistant coach in 2001, at which position he served until 2004, after that he coached youth teams for the Belgian club.

 In 2005 Skelin was named the head coach of KK Split.
 He coached the team one year, after that he went back to Verviers-Pepinster, this time as head coach serving for two seasons.

 From 2008 to 2010 he was the head coach of the Leuven Bears.
 In 2010 he returned to Verviers-Pepinster once again for one season as head coach.

 Netherlands

 After being named as an assistant coach with the Belgian club Spirou in the 2010–11 season Skelin became the head coach for the Dutch club GasTerra Flames of the Dutch Basketball League (DBL) in December 2012.
 Skelin was signed as a replacement for coach Hakim Salem, fired due to disappointing results.
 After the season he signed an extension for two more years with the club.
 In the 2013–14 season, Skelin won the double, both the DBL and NBB Cup, with the Flames.